Understanding EMP Threats & How to Prepare

 Family Plans

-Having family plans allow you to plan for pontential grid-down scenarios ahead of time.
+Having family plans allows you to be ready for potential grid-down scenarios ahead of time.

 • home security - allows you to protect your home during what could be a very dangerous time.